Majid Rasulov

-Majid Latif Rasulov (Məcid Lətif oğlu Rəsulov; 6 July 1916, Nukha – 11 February 1993, Baku) was a Soviet and Azerbaijani mathematician, academician (1983), physics-mathematics PhD (1960).
+Majid Latif Rasulov (Məcid Lətif oğlu Rəsulov; 6 July 1916, Nukha – 11 February 1993, Baku) was a Soviet and Azerbaijani mathematician, academician (1983) and physics-mathematics PhD (1960).

 Achievements

-Majid Rasulov graduated from Azerbaijan State University (Baku State University), which was postgraduate.
-He was a prominent specialist about mathematical-physics equations and worked at functional analysis sections.
-His researches are divided into 4 directions: First direction consist of equation which is differential equation which gives special solution of Koshi issues, contour integral.
-At spectral theory works is concerned second direction.
-There he proved new formulas for differential equation, contour integral.
-In third direction-To keep linear functional norm which is determined in Banach space, its continuation was proved by solitariness condition.
-Lastly in fourth direction, normality condition of linear differential operators was extracted.
+Majid Rasulov graduated from the Azerbaijan State University (now Baku State University).
+He was a prominent specialist in mathematical-physics equations and worked in the field of functional analysis.
+His research can be divided into 4 directions.

+His first direction of research concerned itself with differential equations, including problems related to special solutions of Cauchy problems and contour integrals.
+The second direction was devoted to spectral theory, where he proved new formulas for differential equations and contour integrals.
+The third direction concerned the preservation of the norm of linear functionals defined in Banach spaces, where he proved extension results under conditions of uniqueness.
+Finally, in the fourth direction, he derived normality conditions for linear differential operators.

-In 1960, Rasulov received the Doctor of Sciences degree in the Scientific Council of Mathematics University.
-"Method of contour integration" monograph was written by Majid Rasulov and it was published in 1964 in Moscow.
-Prof. A.I.
-Ivanov was editor of monograph.
-He wrote in this review: "M. Rasulov's monograph is exceptional event.
-There isn't like as this book in Earth press."
+In 1960, Rasulov received a Doctor of Sciences degree from the Scientific Council of Mathematics University.
+His monograph, "Method of Contour Integration", was published in 1964 in Moscow.
+Professor A.I.
+Ivanov served as the editor of this monograph.
+In his review, he wrote: "M. Rasulov's monograph is an exceptional event.
+There is nothing comparable in the Earth's press."

-In 1967 "Method of contour integration" monograph was translated to English language by order of England Mathematics Society and it was published in Canada, USA, Netherlands.
+In 1967, "Method of Contour Integration" was translated into the English language by order of the London Mathematics Society and published in Canada, the United States and the Netherlands.